-Safety training must be conducted in accordance with any training (including information-sharing) requirements in current Occupational Safety and Health Administration (OSHA) standards in 29 CFR parts 1904 (recordkeeping), 1910 (general industry), 1926 (construction), 1928 (agriculture), and 1960 (federal agency programs), as applicable to the particular center, and DOL guidance provided by the National Office of Job Corps.
-Center Safety Officers must have and keep these standards, regulations, and policies on hand at all times.
+Safety training must be conducted in accordance with current Occupational Safety and Health Administration (OSHA) standards 29 CFR 1904, 1910, 1926, and 1960 and DOL guidance provided by the National Office of Job Corps.
+Center Safety Officers must have and maintain these references and regulations on hand at all times.
 Further, all completed training must be properly documented and maintained on center in the individual's personnel or continuing education file for up to three years, and one year beyond employment.
 Training records must be available upon request.

 - e.
 Minimum Training Requirements for Center Safety Officers - 1.
-The Center Human Resources Manager must implement a professional development program (signed by the Center Director) for the Safety Officer that must include but is not limited to the courses listed in Exhibit 5-4.
+Center Human Resources Manager must implement a professional development program (signed by the Center Director) for the Safety Officer that must include but is not limited to the courses listed in Exhibit 5-4. - 2.
+Center Safety Officer must complete the Occupational Safety and Health for Other Federal Agencies course with expanded segment on accident/incident investigation training (OSHA 600) within the first 180 days of initial assignment.

-- 2. The Center Safety Officer must complete the Occupational Safety and Health for Other Federal Agencies course with expanded segment on accident/incident investigation training (OSHA 600) within the first 180 days of initial assignment. - 3.
-The center operator and Center Director must ensure that the Safety Officer receives training in the remaining safety-related courses referenced in Exhibit 5-4 within 18-24 months of appointment. - 4.
-In accordance with Chapter 5, Section 5.1, R12, annual advanced or refresher training must be provided to the center Safety Officer after basic required courses are completed. - 5.
+- 3. Center Safety Officer must complete Asbestos Identification and Handling course, if applicable, within 90 days of initial assignment. - 4.
+Center Safety Officer must complete Lead Based Paint Identification and Handling course, if applicable, within 90 days of initial assignment. - 5.
+The center operator and Center Director must ensure that the Safety Officer receives training in the remaining safety-related courses referenced in Exhibit 5-4 within 18-24 months of appointment. - 6.
+In accordance with Chapter 5, Section 5.1, R12, annual advanced or refresher training must be provided to the center Safety Officer after basic required courses are completed. - 7.
 In accordance with Department of Labor Manual Series (DLMS) 4, Chapter 800, Paragraph 822, the Center Director must ensure that a written professional development plan is developed and implemented for the center Safety Officer.
 Further, all completed courses must be properly documented and maintained on center in the individual's personnel or professional development file for the duration of employment, and one year beyond employment.
 Training records must be available upon request.